Boemska/h54s/README.md

 ## SAS Back End

-_Note: The eagle-eyed among you may notice that while the process differs, the code is exactly the same for both SAS Viya and SAS v9. **The design of H54S ensuress that all applications built with it are portable between SAS v9 and SAS Viya, with no changes in code required to deploy or promote applications across the two platforms** (assuming the SAS code itself is compatible)._
+_Note: You may notice that while the process differs, the code is exactly the same for both SAS Viya and SAS v9. **The design of H54S ensures that all applications built with it are portable between SAS v9 and SAS Viya, with no changes in code required to deploy or promote applications across the two platforms**_

 ### SAS Viya